-Students without a clinical site assignment after the external selection process and at the initiation of the internal selection process are obligated to participate in the internal selection process or will be directly assigned to a clinical site by the DCE following the internal selection process.
+Students without a clinical site assignment at the initiation of the internal selection process are obligated to participate in the internal selection process fully or will be directly assigned to a clinical site by the DCE following the internal selection process.

-- The internal selection process begins with assigning the 2nd year students preparing for AHPT 870 first, followed by 1st year students preparing for AHPT 830.
-Rationale for order: Many sites available for 870 are not available or appropriate for 830 due to: the patient population, the student's level of preparation based on the curricular sequence, and our clinical partner's ability/willingness/decision to host students based on their level of preparation. - The internal selection process is initiated mid-spring semester for students preparing for AHPT 870 (2nd clinical experience), registered in the subsequent summer semester as follows: - 1.
+- The internal selection process begins with assigning the 2nd year students preparing for AHPT 870 first, followed by 1st year students preparing for AHPT 830. - o Rationale for order: Many sites available for 870 are not available or appropriate for 830 due to: a) the patient population, b) the student's level of preparation based on the curricular sequence, and c) our clinical partner's ability/willingness/decision to host students based on their level of preparation - The internal selection process is initiated mid-spring semester for students preparing for AHPT 870 (2nd clinical experience), registered in the subsequent summer semester as follows: - 1.
 Students are provided a list of all available clinical sites a minimum of 3 business days before assignment. - 2.
 Students rank their clinical site in order of preference from all options available and submit their list to the D2L assignment box by the due date provided.
 Students who do not submit their ranked list by the deadline will not participate in the internal selection process and will be directly assigned by the DCE after all other students are assigned via the internal selection process. - 3.
 Students are provided a number at random that designates the order in the selection process using the device pictured below:

-4. The student hands their number to the DCE or designated assistant for logging/tracking purposes.

-- 5. The DCE maintains the log and assigns students to sites in sequential order based on the student's number and the availability of each student's top-ranked preference. - a.
-For example, if five students in the upcoming AHPT 870 course are unassigned students after the external selection process, all five unassigned students review and submit their prioritized list (numbers 1 5 in order of site preference) on time following the instructions provided by the DCE. - Each student draws a number, and the student with #1 or closest to #1 is assigned first, followed by the student with #2, #3, etc. until the 5th student is assigned.
-The full internal selection process (1 5) is repeated for students preparing for AHPT 830 (1st clinical experience), with the DCE providing a list of all available clinical sites a minimum of 3 business days before assignment. - Once sites are assigned through the internal selection process, site assignments will not be changed.
+- 4. The student hands their number to the DCE or designated assistant for logging/tracking purposes. - 5.
+The DCE maintains the log and assigns students to sites in sequential order based on the student's number and the availability of each student's top-ranked preference. - a.
+For example, for a cohort of 30 students in AHPT 870, each student will be provided a number from 1 to 30 at random. - b.
+The student with #1 is assigned first, followed by the student with #2, #3, etc. until the

+30th student is assigned.

+- The full internal selection process (1-5) is repeated mid-spring semester for students preparing for AHPT 830 (1st clinical experience), registered in the subsequent summer semester, with the DCE providing a list of all available clinical sites a minimum of 3 business days before assignment. - Once sites are assigned through the internal selection process, site assignments will not be changed.